cvs-health/testaro/README.md

 An act of type `test` performs operations and reports a result.
 The result may indicate that a page passes or fails requirements.
 Typically, accessibility tests report successes and failures.
 But a test in Testaro is defined less restrictively, so it can report any result.
 As one example, the Testaro `elements` test reports facts about certain elements on a page, without asserting that those facts are successes or failures.

 The `which` property of a `test` act identifies the operations to perform.
-If the value of `which` is the name of one of the tools, such as `alfa`, then the operations are some or all of the tests of that tool.
-If the value is the name of a Testaro test, then the operations are those of that single Testaro test.
-Thus, a single `test` act may specify performing anything from a single test to hundreds of tests.
+The value of `which` is the name of one of the tools, such as `alfa`.

 ###### Configuration

 Every test in Testaro must have:
 - a property in the `tests` object defined in the `run.js` file, where the property name is the name of the test and the value is a description of the test
-- a `.js` file, defining the test, in the `tests` directory, whose name base is the name of the test
+- a `.js` file, defining the operation of the tool, in the `tests` directory, whose name base is the name of the tool

 The `actSpecs.js` file (described in detail below) contains a specification for any `test` act, namely: